agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	My cousin who went to Dubai as a mechanical engineer, moved into the sales space and is now general manager of a group.
-This guy probably earns ~650k AED, 13 years of being in dubai, having started at a salary of 48k AED.
+This guy probably earns ~650k AED, 13 years of being in Dubai, having started at a salary of 48k AED.
 This implies an average jump of 22% over 13 years.

 - Insurance